-Where further investigation is required to inform consideration of disciplinary action the Headteacher and the school personnel adviser should discuss who will undertake that with the LADO.
+Where further investigation is required to inform consideration of disciplinary action the Headteacher and the school personnel adviser should discuss who will undertake that with the LA designated officer.
 In some settings and circumstances it may be appropriate for the disciplinary investigation to be conducted by a person who is independent of the school - see paragraph 21.
 In any case the investigating officer should aim to provide a report to the employer within 10 working days.

-On receipt of the report of the disciplinary investigation, the Headteacher and Chair of Governors should consult the LADO, and decide whether a disciplinary hearing is needed within 2 working days.
+On receipt of the report of the disciplinary investigation, the Head teacher and Chair of Governors should consult the LA designated officer, and decide whether a disciplinary hearing is needed within 2 working days.
 If a hearing is needed it should be held within 15 working days.

-In any case in which children's social care has undertaken enquiries to determine whether the child or children are in need of protection, the Headteacher and Chair of Governors should take account of any relevant information obtained in the course of those enquiries when considering disciplinary action.
+In any case in which children's social care has undertaken enquiries to determine whether the child or children are in need of protection, the Head and Chair of Governors should take account of any relevant information obtained in the course of those enquiries when considering disciplinary action.